wildex/yii-user-system/README.md

 ### How to proceed

-Check our the code using git.
+Check out the code using git.
 Start.
 When you are finished, pass on the code to Caspar Bauer:

 mail:c.bauer@flexperto.com